canonical/kafka-k8s-operator/docs/how-to/h-cluster-migration.md

 ### Generating `mm2.properties` file on the Charmed Kafka cluster

-MirrorMaker takes a `.properties` file for its configuration to fine-tune behavior.
+MirrorMaker takes a `.properties` file for its configuration to fine-tune behaviour.
 See below an example `mm2.properties` file that can be placed on each of the Charmed Kafka units using the above credentials:

 ```bash
 # Aliases for each cluster, can be set to any unique alias